Disaster Resilient: Future Ready

 The first stage involved reviewing the academic research, commentary, policy and practice that exists around building resilience and resilient communities.
-This literature review has been completed and is now being summarised to highlight the key take outs as well as an overview of the Get Ready NSW – Disaster Resilient Future Ready Roadshows which are part of the second stage of the process.
+This literature review has been completed along with a summary version which highlights the key take outs as well as an overview of the Get Ready NSW – Disaster Resilient Future Ready Roadshows which are part of the second stage of the process.

-The next stage identifies communities as place-based pilots to begin the national rollout of the program.
+The second stage identifies communities as place-based pilots to begin the national rollout of the program.
 We will work with these communities to identify what projects need to take place to help them withstand and recover from any future disaster.